 If you are the side who has left an offer on the table, don’t give up hope — a good mediator will often continue interacting with both parties in order to reach a deal even after you leave.

-On the road to reaching a settlement, it’s never over until a judge/jury returns a verdict.
+On the road to reaching a settlement, it’s not over until a judge/jury returns a verdict.

 Additional resource: State-by-State Directory of Mediators – National Academy of Distinguished Neutrals